 During the simulation, you can apply a force or a torque to a given rigid body.
-First, you can apply a force to the center of mass of the rigid body using the RigidBody::applyForceToCenter() method.
+This force can be applied to the center of mass of the rigid body by using the RigidBody:: applyForceToCenter() method.
 You need to specify the force vector (in Newton) as a parameter.
 If the force is applied to the center of mass, no torque will be created and only the linear motion of the body will be affected.

 '''

 // Force vector (in Newton)

 rp3d::Vector3 force(2.0, 0.0, 0.0);

 // Apply a force to the center of the body

 rigidBody->applyForceToCenter(force);

 '''